Ocrabit/sao-guidance/README.md

 So what we do is we clone the version of ffmpeg that is 7.1.2 and then install it into the .local dir on mac.
 We then update the torchcodec lib to point to this installation and sign it.
 Lots of workarounds but yk what?
 It works.

 If you aren't on mac and are still reading this probably just use conda, I might have to figure this out when I run it on my desktop but I hope to not run into the issue.
 We'll see.
 (I'll update this if I run into the issue there and make a workaround)

+#### Note on where to save your data
+I .gitignored the following directories `data/` `local/` and `stable-audio-tools/`

+I mostly use them as you would assume I put data in the data/ folder, I do local jupyter notebooks or bits of code that I want to play with without commiting in local/, and I clone stable-audio-tools into the respective dir so I can play with their code there.